-We may require additional capital to commercialize ensifentrine, to continue the clinical development of our DPI and pMDI formulations of ensifentrine and to research and develop additional formulations of or with ensifentrine.
+We may require additional capital for the continued commercial launch of Ohtuvayre or to continue our research and develop additional indications or additional formulations of or with ensifentrine.
 In addition, we may seek to initiate or conduct preclinical or clinical studies with ensifentrine in additional indications or to discover or in-license and develop additional product candidates.
-We may need to seek additional funding through public or private financings, debt financing, collaboration or licensing agreements and other arrangements.
+We may need to seek additional funding through public or private financings, debt financings, collaboration or licensing agreements and other arrangements.
 However, there is no guarantee that we will be successful in securing additional capital on acceptable terms, or at all.